-Yamaha makes some awesome studio monitors, but one of their most famous speakers is the home audio NS-10s.
+Yamaha makes some awesome studio monitors, but one of their most famous speakers is the NS-10.
 The Yamaha NS-10s were widely regarded as terrible speakers, but they became something of a cult classic.

 They were introduced in the 1970s, and to this day, producers and engineers keep them around their studios.
 The reason they do this is that it gives them the chance to listen to their mix on poor home speakers.

 Remember, the average listener doesn’t have fancy speakers.
 If you finish your mix, it sounds right on your monitors, and it sounds good on some NS-10s, then you’ve done well.